mhurwi/railsapps-membership-site/README.md

 ## Additions to the tutorial
 ### Jekyl Blog
 Using [bloggy](https://github.com/zbruhnke/bloggy)

-to initialize blog: rails g jekyll:blog to generate new post:  rake np post-title to generate the static site: rake generate config/jekyll contains layouts and posts public/blog contains the compiled static site
+- to generate new post:  rake np post-title
+- to generate the static site: rake generate
+- config/jekyll contains layouts and posts
+- public/blog contains the compiled static site